DDR5 - Questions (with answers) about the new technology

 Q: How much faster is Crucial DDR5 memory than DDR4?
 How does that compare with the competition?

-A: Crucial DDR5 memory will operate at 4800MT/s at launch, which is 1.5x the maximum standard DDR4 speed4.
+A: Crucial's DDR5 memory operates at speeds of 4800MT/s and above, which is 1.5x the maximum standard DDR4 speed.
 We expect our non-overclocking competition to deliver the same speeds as well.*

 * DDR5 launch speeds of 4800MT/s are comparable to extreme-performance DDR4 memory speeds and are 1.5x (50%) faster than maximum standard DDR4 speeds of 3200MT/s.
 DDR5 launch speeds of 4800MT/s delivers 1.87x the bandwidth of the maximum standard DDR4 speeds of 3200MT/s.